jason-napolitano/framework-factory-core/README.md

 ## Features

 - **Application endpoint:** The application endpoint is located at `FrameworkFactory\Application`.
-This class assists in managing your application by providing an elegant boostrap and application configuration API.
+This class assists in managing an application by providing an elegant boostrap and application configuration API.
-- **PSR-11 IoC Container:** The IoC container is the heart of Framework Factory.
-It is a robust container that includes many features for managing dependencies within your application, as well as giving you access to them.
+- **PSR-11 IoC Container:** The IoC container is a robust container that includes many features for managing dependencies within an application, as well as providing access to them.
     - **Container Features**:
         - **Container lifecycle hooks:** Lifecycle hooks allow developers to interact with the container at different stages of execution.